halfbrained/cuda_extended_selection/README.md

 ## Configuration
 Plugin has options in the config file, call menu item
-"Options / Settings-pligins / Extended Selection":
+"Options / Settings-plugins / Extended Selection":
 * "include_chars": additional characters to include in Shift+double-click selection
 * "stop_ext": characters to stop Shift+triple-click selection when not enclosed in ()[]{}<>
 * "open_chars" and "close_chars": map of opening-to-closing and closing-to-opening brackets.
 Used to limit selection extension to stay within brackets.
 And to ignore "stop_ext" characters inside brackets, when they follow selected text.